 Reach us via the NeutraOat contact form →

 Available throughout the program.
-Adverse-event reports route to Grain Labs and, where appropriate, your primary care physician.
+If you report a side effect, it goes to Grain Labs and, when appropriate, your primary care doctor.

 If something here doesn't answer what you're wondering, get in touch.